Note: The following guidance applies to offences with a 12 month minimum disqualification.

 Some offences carry obligatory disqualification for a minimum of 12 months (Road Traffic Offenders Act (“RTOA”) 1988, s.34).
-The minimum period is automatically increased where there have been certain previous convictions and disqualifications.
+The minimum period is automatically increased where there have been certain previous convictions or disqualifications.

-An offender must be disqualified for at least two years if he or she has been disqualified two or more times for a period of at least 56 days in the three years preceding the commission of the offence (RTOA 1988, s.34(4)).
+An offender must be disqualified for at least two years if more than one disqualification of at least 56 days has been imposed on them in the three years preceding the commission of the offence (RTOA 1988, s.34(4)(b)).
 The following disqualifications are to be disregarded for the purposes of this provision:

 - interim disqualification;